 People inherently are not good at menial and repetitive tasks.
 They make mistakes and get bored.
 This leads to pressure, lack of enjoyment in work tasks and lack of fulfilment.
 By automating the menial tasks, we stop treating people like robots and enable them to perform more interesting and challenging tasks where they can add value.

 The workforce is gradually becoming more skilled and able to pick up a wider range of tasks.
 With the advent of digital, people have developed a wider range of transferable skills.
 This will continue.

 I recently heard a University leader referring to “metaskills”.
 Although I don’t like the label, the concept is spot on: employers will look for examples of innovation, creative and critical thinking, team-working, logic, empathy and other soft skills instead of basic tech skills or an ability to follow a process.
 It’s not that these skills don’t exist already; they’re just not used as much as they could be.

 As more tasks are automated, people will perform more tasks which humans are better suited to.
 We already have the skills, we just need to help people recognise that and build their confidence to show them what they can do.

 Alex Croucher is Director of Intelligent Automation at VKY, the first independent Scottish business to achieve partner status with both Automation Anywhere and UI Path – two of the top software vendors in the global automation market.
 You can find out more about Alex and VKY Intelligent Automation by visiting www.vkyautomation.com

 Business process automation is the next frontier for organisations looking to streamline processes, increase productivity and ultimately improve their bottom line.
-If you're looking to automate your business processes, but not quite sure where to start, Search Technology & Transformation boasts an extensive network of business process automation experts with the skills, knowledge and expertise to meet your business needs.
-Contact us to find out more about how we can support you in you in your business process automation endeavours.
+If you're looking to automate your business processes, but not quite sure where to start, contact us to find out more about how we can support you in you in your business process automation endeavours.